kkincade/manager-readme/README.md

 I'm excited to get to know you organically through frequent conversations, but here are a few up-front details about my philosophies that should be helpful in the meantime.
 Inspired by [this article](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe), this guide is intended to set expectations for our working relationship.
 It aims to do two very specific things:

 1. Reduce any anxiety or uncertainty with your new role.
-1. Provide insight into my role and how I operate, in order to help us foster a meaningful relationship - one of trust and honesty.
+1. Provide insight into my position and how I operate, in order to help us foster a meaningful relationship - one of trust and honesty.

 ## My Role

-My role as a Software Team Lead includes the following:
+I really resonate with this quote from Will Larson's _An Elegant Puzzle_:

+> I believe that management, at its core, is an ethical profession.
+To see ourselves, we don’t look at the mirror, but rather at how we treat a member of the team who is not succeeding.
+Not at the mirror, but at our compensation philosophy.
+Not at the mirror, but at how we pitch the roles to candidates.
+Whom we promote.
+How we assign raises.
+Provide growth opportunities.
+PTO requests.
+Working hours.
+We have such a huge impact on the people we work with — and especially on the people who work “for” us — and taking responsibility for that impact is fundamental to good management.
+This doesn’t always mean being your team’s best friend.
+Sometimes it means asking them to make personal sacrifices, letting go of a popular member of the team, or canceling a project the team is excited about.
+It’s remembering that you leave a broad wake, and that your actions have a profound impact on those around you.

+I view my responsibility as an Engineering Manager to make those ethical, unbiased decisions to help us...
+* Develop meaningful products that impact the world in a positive way
-* Attract, retain, and develop passionate engineers
+* Attract, retain, and develop respected, passionate engineers
-* Cultivate an environment of passion and innovation to help team members thrive
+* Cultivate an environment of trust and transparency to help team members thrive
-* Collect and distribute useful information
-* Develop fun, useful products

 ## Communication